 5. Create and Add Translations

 With your code ready for translation, it’s time to add translations to your Ruby on Rails application.
-This step involves translating your source language file into multiple languages and adding these translations to your application.

 After translating your Ruby on Rails application with PTC, you received translations back in a .yml file.
 However, the client-side JavaScript can’t directly access these YAML files.
 To make these translations available in your JavaScript code, you need to convert them into JSON (JavaScript Object Notation), a format that JavaScript can read and use to display the correct texts.